 In order to create a cohesive look, the most important thing was to stick with a color story.
 Luckily, we felt that part was easy as you can find rows, and rows of Christmas décor in every color imaginable.
 As we all know, it’s not as easy to find Hanukkah décor (hence the reason we created Peace Love Light!)

 We began the process with the living room.
 The Christmas tree was already purchased and placed next to the mantel.
 The tree was decorated with the most adorable ornaments, many of them handmade.
-On top of the mantel, we placed our Oh Hanukkah wood sign and layered a white metal wreath.
+On top of the mantel, we placed our Oh Hanukkah wood sign (now carry this print instead) and layered a white metal wreath.
 We felt this helped honor both cultures and create a festive flair.
 To the left of the sign we positioned our Lotus Flower Menorah and used bright colored candles that coordinated with the ornaments.
 We wanted to incorporate the homeowner’s accessories and chose the cutest mushroom accents to finish off the look.
-For the 2 girls in the family, we hung our blue, embroidered dreidel stockings.
+For the 2 girls in the family, we hung blue embroidered dreidel stockings.

 Next, we decorated the dining room.
 It was important to us that the decorations could easily be changed to celebrate Christmas, so we stuck with a palette that could work for both.

 We set the table with our linen, embroidered Hanukkah runner and scattered silver dreidels.
 We then used their Navy placemats, nature inspired ornaments, and darling silver menorah as a centerpiece.
 To tie in the color palette, we placed a single red flower on each dinner plate, accented with one silver dreidel.